fredbi/go-experiments/go-openapi/README.md

 * maintain the context of syntax errors, and the current parsing context to report higher level errors
 * can be used for other things than building documents: parsing or filtering streams, linting json
 * ensure strictness about JSON (parsing numbers, escaping unicode, etc), but may optionally be more lax
-* the primary use case (that guides the optimal path) is buffered JSON, with no assumption about the lifecycle of the buffer (hence copy is needed).
+* the primary use case (that defines the optimized path) is buffered JSON, with no assumption about the lifecycle of the buffer (hence copy is needed).

 This is similar in design to easyjson jlexer, but with a super reduced API instead: all the information is in the delivered token, so you only need to consume tokens to figure out what to do.

 Numbers remain strings.
 Tokens may be converted to numerical types if needed, this is the token consumer's call.

 Similarly, a json writer (again along the same lines as easyjson jwriter) is produced to marshal a stream of tokens into a stream of bytes.

+Possible extensions:

+* the lexer / parser expose a small interface so many different implementations may coexist
+* examples: lexer for JSON line-delimited (jsonl), text-delimited JSON, or other stream-oriented formatting of JSON
+* there is a contrib sub-modules to more easily introduce novel or experimental features without breaking anything else

 #### JSON document node

 A hierarchy of nodes that represent JSON elements organized into arrays and objects in a memory-efficient way.